Professor-Codephreak/DeepSeekRAGE/src/SRC.md

 _load_prompt: Handles prompt file loading with error handling<br />
 get_system_prompt: Returns the system prompt<br />
 get_user_prompt: Returns the user prompt template<br />

-The implementation is straightforward but crucial for RAGE's operation, as it manages the prompts that guide the AI's behavior and responses.
+openmind.py is crucial for RAGE's operation managing the prompts that guide the RAGE behavior and responses.
 It includes proper error handling and logging, ensuring robust operation in a production environment.<br />